Mazen-Omar/Stopwatch/README.md

 It handles additional functionalities like speed adjustment (speed_up button), pausing the timer (pause button), stopping the timer (stop button), and resetting the timer (reset button)

 ### Timer Operation
 I tried to simulate timer operation.
-I handled the timer operation using a for loop.
+I handled it using a for loop.
 The timer increments seconds and updates minutes and hours accordingly.
 It also handles rollover conditions for hours.

 🔑 Key Features of the Stopwatch Project: